eben619/BWC/README.md

 <details>
   <summary>Common Terms Used In Web3.</summary><br>

-* Blockchain (A database maintained by a distributed set of computers that do not share a trust relationship or common ownership.
+* Blockchain: (A database maintained by a distributed set of computers that do not share a trust relationship or common ownership.
 This arrangement     is referred to as decentralized.
 The content of a blockchain's database, or ledger, is authenticated using cryptographic techniques, preventing     its contents being edited or removed except according to a protocol's consensus mechanism)

 * Wallets are tools that create accounts, manage keys, and help users transact on a blockchain network.

-* Smart Contract (Smart contracts are intructions embeded within code which are executed automatically by a computer program or a transaction protocol.
+* Smart Contract: (Smart contracts are intructions embeded within code which are executed automatically by a computer program or a transaction protocol.
 They make actions such as transferring cryptocurrencies or other tokens possible.)

-* Transactions (Ethereum transactions are network messages that include (among other things) a sender, recipient, value, and data payload.)
+* Transactions: (Ethereum transactions are network messages that include (among other things) a sender, recipient, value, and data payload.)

-* Data Structures (Ethereum’s state is stored locally on each node as a database, which contains the transactions and system state in a serialized hashed data structure called a Merkle Patricia Tree.)

-* Gas (A step of execution of a smart contract.
+* Gas: (A step of execution of a smart contract.
 Different operations consume different amounts of gas.
 To prevent denial-of-service attacks, transactions specify a maximum gas which bounds the steps of execution before a transaction is reverted.)

-* Blocks (The unit of update to the blockchain.
+* Blocks: (The unit of update to the blockchain.
 A block consists of a header identifying its position in the chain and other metadata, and a body that contains a list of transactions, and data structures that describe the new state after executing those transactions.)

-* Consensus and finality (Ethereum’s consensus rules are defined in the reference specification, the Yellow Paper <a href="https://ethereum.github.io/yellowpaper/paper.pdf" rel="noreferrer">(see Further Reading)</a>
+* Consensus and finality: (Ethereum uses Proof of Stake (PoS) for consensus, with finality achieved through the Casper FFG mechanism, which ensures that confirmed blocks are permanent.
+Celo also uses PoS combined with PBFT (Practical Byzantine Fault Tolerance), providing fast finality, meaning blocks are finalized almost instantly once added.)</a>

-* Private Key (A private key is a long, randomly generated number that serves as a cryptographic key in blockchain networks.
+* Private Key: (A private key is a long, randomly generated number that serves as a cryptographic key in blockchain networks.
 It is used to sign transactions and prove ownership of blockchain addresses and the assets within them.)

-* Public Key (A public key is a cryptographic code used to facilitate secure transactions and interactions on a blockchain network.
+* Public Key: (A public key is a cryptographic code used to facilitate secure transactions and interactions on a blockchain network.
 It is derived from a private key and can be openly shared without compromising the security of the associated assets.)

-* Node (A node is a computer that runs the Ethereum client software and is connected to other nodes on the network.
+* Node: (A node is a computer that runs the Ethereum client software and is connected to other nodes on the network.
 These nodes work together to verify transactions )

-* JSON-RPC (JSON-RPC is used to communicate with the node through a Web3 provider, a software component that exposes a JSON-RPC API to the client application)
+* JSON-RPC: (JSON-RPC is used to communicate with the node through a Web3 provider, a software component that exposes a JSON-RPC API to the client application)

-* Web3 Provider (Providers take JSON-RPC requests and return the response.)
+* Web3 Provider: (Providers take JSON-RPC requests and return the response.)

-* Contract ABI ( "ABI" stands for Application Binary Interface in the context of Ethereum smart contracts.
+* Contract ABI: ( "ABI" stands for Application Binary Interface in the context of Ethereum smart contracts.
 It specifies how to interact with a smart contract deployed on the blockchain.)

 </details><br>

 <details>
   <summary>Introduction To Solidity</summary><br>